22 April 2019

 Born in central Europe, this new religion had reached the studios, cathedrals, and that open-air canvas they called Rome.
 Restricted by the Vatican suddenly on what they could paint and how they did so, resulted in tremendous artistic infringement and backlash.
 So Bernini in protest used the story of a nun already canonized, St. Teresa.
 As evidence of her divinity, accounts of ecclesiastical experiences from her diary with the father, son and holy spirit, had earned her sainthood.

-The back-story of this sculpture is long, but it originates with an event called the Council of Trento (1545 & 1563) whereby the church made an attempt to moralize its institutions and behaviours of its representatives in contrast to the Lutheran Reformation.
+The back-story of this sculpture is long, but it originates with an event called the Council of Trento (1545 & 1563) whereby the church made an attempt to moralize its institutions and behaviors of its representatives in contrast to the Lutheran Reformation.
 After the council, even the nudities of the Sistine Chapel were removed and medical literature was discussing the sinfulness of female sexual pleasure towards the goal of reproduction.

 It is in this context that Bernini’s genius was able to produce one of the greatest examples of religious art.
 Using the autobiography of St. Teresa of Avila in which Sister Teresa recalls a vision in which an angel appeared before her and pierced her heart with a golden spear, Bernini integrates a nun-turned-saint’s evidence of divine love with the subversive power of female orgasm.
 Conceptually, St. Teresa’s bodily arrest is a metaphor for her spiritual euphoria, but his rendition of this concept is so strikingly visual, explicit, and engaging that viewers are stunned at its sight.